RuoranXu/RuoranXu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second year undergraduate student majoring in Applied Mathematics at the School of Mathematics and Physics, Xi'an Jiaotong Liverpool University (XJTLU).
+I am a second-year undergraduate student expecting to complete my BSc degree in Applied Mathematics at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), where I am supervised by Prof. [Qiufeng Wang](https://scholar.xjtlu.edu.cn/en/persons/QiufengWang/).
+I am currently seeking research internships or visiting student opportunities.
 If you are interested in my research, please feel free to contact me.

 My research interests span multimodal large language models, AI for math reasoning, autoformalization, and Neuro-Symbolic methods.
 In my spare time, I also engage in research on optimization theory and mathematical physics.